nikitavoloboev/data/meta/meta.md

 I also really love using night mode.
 You can switch to it from here if you haven't :
 ![](https://i.imgur.com/k6EDR4K.png)

+If this is your first time visiting this wiki, you can just start reading from the top entry down and see what sparks your interest.
+The top folders include content that is often changing which includes [projects](../projects/Projects.md) I am working on, [things I am working on right now](../working-on/working-on.md), things I am [learning](../working-on/Learning.md) and [reading](../working-on/Reading.md) and [some ideas](../working-on/Ideas.md) I have that I don't have time or skill to work on.

+I will be updating this wiki quite often as I use it myself daily both to keep an account of things I know as well as things I want to know and everything in-between.

+For super fast access of this wiki, I do advise you to try out [Alfred My Mind](https://github.com/nikitavoloboev/alfred-my-mind).

 # Content Structure
 Each topic will have a title, some description of it, usually my own thoughts and knowledge on it as well as referencing some resources or links I have liked or used that helped me either understand the topic or gain appreciation of it.

-The structure of each of the posts will then look roughly like this :
+The structure of each of the posts will often look roughly like this :
 1. Title
 2. Description
 	- my thoughts on the topic